 Booking your Flight to Iran

 Tehran is the capital city and major international airport.
 Iran is a large country so consider that when booking your flight.
-I flew into Shiraz International Airport in the southwest as my arrival and departure out of Tehran.
-It was the same cost.
+I flew into Shiraz International Airport in the southwest as my arrival.
+And my departure was out of Tehran.
+It was the same cost as if I flew in and out of Tehran.
 Not all major American airlines, credit card portals, and third party websites display flights to Iran (due to sanctions).
 For example, I tried to book through the Chase portal and no flights showed up.
 As usual, I started my search on Skyscanner and then booked directly with the airline.
 Qatar Airways typically has the most affordable flights to Iran and is one of my top 3 favorite airlines.
 It’s classy, comfortable and on time with great onboard services.

 Note: Remember to add your frequent flier miles to your flight booking.
 For example, I add my American Airlines program for my Qatar flight miles.